brianz/blog/content/post/dark-art-of-vpc-networking.md

 production system using your default VPC, simply for the fact that any other resource you deployed would go into the same VPC and possibly interfere with your production system.

-Ok, so that still doesn't explain what a VPC is.
+OK, so that still doesn't explain what a VPC is.
 A VPC is a virtual network which will allocate private IP address for resources deployed in it, among other things.
-A VPC will allocate a private IP address to _every_ resouce inside of it.
+A VPC will allocate a private IP address to _every_ resource inside of it.
 You can configure some resources in a VPC to have _public_ IP addresses as well.
 There are several advantages to using VPCs.
 The most important for this discussion are:

 - Inter-VPC traffic can be routed on the private address space.
 Because traffic doesn't travel across the public Internet it's faster, more secure, and free.
-- You may deploy resources in a VPC such that they are comopletely isolated from the public Internet.
+- You may deploy resources in a VPC such that they are completely isolated from the public Internet.
 This is good for security reasons.

 A VPC requires a range of IP address from which it will allocate IPs to any system deployed within